hotrodwinston/homeserverstack/README.md

 # Hardware
 I am running an HP EliteDesk 800 G1 SFF with 256GB SSD boot drive and i5-4590 with 16 GB RAM and 1 TB internal HDD

-I purchased this refurb from Amazon for about $120 (USD) in May 2023

 External storage is a few USB3 HDD connected via a tp-link powered USB3 hub

 Hardware issues noted: